FedOptima: Optimizing Resource Utilization in Federated Learning: F ed O ptima

-\textbf{Devices Joining and Leaving}: Devices may not be always available in real-world FL.
+Devices may not be always available in real-world FL.
 In synchronous FL, devices that participate are selected before a training round to reduce delays due to failed or dropped devices~\cite{fedavg,oort,refl}.
 Since local device models are aggregated asynchronously in asynchronous FL, devices that join or leave do not delay training~\cite{fedasync,fedbuff}.

 However, the trade-off between system and statistical performance needs to be considered when selecting participating devices~\cite{oort,refl}.
 Faster devices are more likely to be selected for improving system performance, but the data on slower devices will be less represented in the global model.
 This results in requiring a larger number of training rounds to achieve a target model accuracy.
 A wider coverage of data is required for improving statistical performance but requires slower devices to be selected for training, which will inevitably increase the training time per round.